 Amount of Award: The amount of money listed on the award, if any, and any other relief granted.
 The monetary award amount includes any costs awarded.

 Second, below this line of information and going from top to bottom, each box lists the name of the Respondents, the neutral arbitrator, and the date the neutral was appointed.

 Respondent: This is taken from the demand for arbitration and the written decision by the neutral arbitrator, if there was one.
 Names of individual people are not listed, only organizational Respondents.
-In a very few number of cases, a Kaiser entity made the demand for arbitration.
+In a very few number of cases, a Kaiser entity made the demand for arbitration, for example, lien cases.
 In those cases, the Kaiser entity is still listed as the Respondent.
-Because this information is largely drived from the demand for arbitration, the OIA does not know whether Claimants served all of the Respondents or participated in the arbitration process.
-In Lien Cases, KPHP has sued a member.
 The name of the member is not listed, and the non-consumer party is KPHP.